You’ve started spotting on day 10 of your cycle and you have no idea why. Ack!

 - Start with increasing your intake of magnesium-rich foods like leafy green vegetables (kale, collards and spinach are my faves).
 I love this cookbook for leafy greens too!
 You should also incorporate pumpkin, chia and flax seeds to get a good dose of food-based magnesium.
 Add them to smoothies, salads, or on top of your favorite dishes.
 Additionally it’s a good idea to add in 200-400mg a day of magnesium glycinate.

 - You can try seed-cycling, where you consume certain seeds throughout your monthly cycle that provide the nutrients to maintain proper hormone balance.
 Get my free guide here.

 - Try rhodiola rosea.
 It’s commonly used for reigning in the bad boy hormone cortisol.
 This will help reduce the conversion of progesterone to cortisol which will indirectly raise your progesterone.
 Yay!
 I recommend 200mg twice a day for 8-12 weeks.
 Here is the brand I have used and love.

-If you are spotting and you suspect you have a bacterial infection here is what you should do:
+If you are spotting between periods due to a bacterial infection, here is what you should do:

 - Ultimate Flora Vaginal Support – really good probiotics.

-If you have a condition like endometriosis, fibroids or adenomyosis here is what you should do:
+If you are spotting due to conditions like endometriosis, fibroids, or adenomyosis, here is what you should do:

 If you are estrogen dominant, I recommend following these steps: